-First, a Haiku
+First, Two Dots and a Haiku

 The pond ripples as dragonflies kiss the water Two dots and a line